hashicorp/terraform-website/content/source/docs/cloud/api/run-tasks.html.md

 -> Note: As of September 2021, Run Tasks are available only as a beta feature, are subject to change, and not all customers will see this functionality in their Terraform Cloud organization.

-[Run tasks](../workspaces/run-tasks.html) allow Terraform Cloud to execute tasks in external systems at specific points in the Terraform Cloud run lifecycle.
-Event hooks are reusable configurations that you can attach to any workspace in an organization as a run task.
-This page lists the API endpoints for event hooks in an organization and explains how to attach event hooks as run tasks to workspaces.
+[Run tasks](../workspaces/run-tasks.html) allow Terraform Cloud to interact with external systems at specific points in the Terraform Cloud run lifecycle.
+Run tasks are reusable configurations that you can attach to any workspace in an organization.
+This page lists the API endpoints for run tasks in an organization and explains how to attach run tasks to workspaces.

 ## Required Permissions

-You need organization owner [permissions](../users-teams-organizations/permissions.html) to interact with event hooks and workspace administrator permissions to connect event hooks to workspaces.
+You need organization owner [permissions](../users-teams-organizations/permissions.html) to interact with run tasks and workspace administrator permissions to connect run tasks to workspaces.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

-## Create an Event Hook
+## Create a Run Task

-`POST /organizations/:organization_name/event-hooks`
+`POST /organizations/:organization_name/tasks`

 Parameter            | Description
 ---------------------|------------
-`:organization_name` | The organization to create an event hook in.
+`:organization_name` | The organization to create a run task in.
 The organization must already exist in Terraform Cloud, and the token authenticating the API request must have [owner permission](/docs/cloud/users-teams-organizations/permissions.html).

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

 Status  | Response                                      | Reason
 --------|-----------------------------------------------|----------
-[201][] | [JSON API document][] (`type: "event-hooks"`) | Successfully created an event hook [404][] | [JSON API error object][]                     | Organization not found, or user unauthorized to perform action [422][] | [JSON API error object][]                     | Malformed request body (missing attributes, wrong types, etc.)
+[201][] | [JSON API document][] (`type: "tasks"`) | Successfully created a run task [404][] | [JSON API error object][]                     | Organization not found, or user unauthorized to perform action [422][] | [JSON API error object][]                     | Malformed request body (missing attributes, wrong types, etc.)